Dr. Fritz Boettner is a specialist in joint-preserving arthroscopic surgery and minimally invasive total joint replacements of the knee and hip.

 “Minimal invasive surgery reduces surgical trauma, resulting in advantages for early rehabilitation," he says.
 "In addition, patients love their cosmetically appealing incision.”

-Born in Germany, Dr. Boettner studied at the top international centers for his specialty, completing fellowships in four sub-areas, as well as additional training in pelvic osteotomies and open hip dislocation with surgeons in Germany, Switzerland and the United States.
+Born in Germany, Dr. Boettner studied at the top international centers for his specialty, completing fellowships in three sub-areas, as well as additional training in minimal invasive joint reconstruction surgery in Germany, Switzerland and the United States.
 He has authored an orthopedic textbook, as well as numerous scientific publications.

 Travelling Fellowship, American Orthopaedic Association